IBM/operand-deployment-lifecycle-manager/docs/design/operand-deployment-lifecycle-manager.md

 OperandRegistry defines the OLM information, like channel and catalog source, for each operator.

-**NOTE:** When the ODLM operator is deployed, it generates a default OperandRegistry instance.
-You can edit the instance as required.

 Following is an example of the OperandRegistry CR:

 **NOTE:** The "name" parameter must be unique for each entry.